doxyme/content-style-guide/04-grammar-and-mechanics.html.md

 #### Writing about doxy.me

-Our company's legal entity name is "The Rocket Science Group, LLC."
+Our company's legal entity name is "Doxy.me, LLC."
 Our trade name is "doxy.me."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
+Use "Doxy.me, LLC" only when writing legal documents or contracts.
 Otherwise, use "doxy.me."

-Always capitalize the first “M” and the “C” in doxy.me.
+Always lowercase the first “d” in doxy.me unless using it at the beginning of a sentence.

 Refer to doxy.me as “we,” not “it.”

 Capitalize the proper names of doxy.me products, features, pages, and tools.
-When referencing non-trademarked products like Pro, Snap, and Automation, include "doxy.me" in the name on first mention.
+When referencing non-trademarked products like Individual, Professional, and Clinic/Enterprise, include "doxy.me" in the name on first mention.

-- doxy.me Pro
+- doxy.me Individual
-- doxy.me Snap
+- doxy.me Professional
-- Inbox Inspector
+- doxy.me Clinic/Enterprise
-- Look What You Can Do

 #### Writing about other companies